 Director, National Center for Technology and Dispute Resolution

 Senior Lecturer II, Legal Studies Program, Political Science Department, University of Massachusetts/Amherst (USA)

 Leah’s present ODR research projects focus on: ethical principles and standards, disaster response, digital harm doing, and technologically assisted divorce.
-She has also completed recent research funded by the National Science Foundation:
+She has participated in interdisciplinary research funded by the National Science Foundation:

 - The Fourth Party: Improving Computer-Mediated Deliberation through Cognitive, Social and Emotional Support